aliuxcore/ganttchart/README.md

 # GanttChart

-GanttChart is the composite widget, combine by project canlendar and gantt chart, every easy for using and see every person's task scale, give the leader and engineer easy way to control own time and plan the schedule
+GanttChart is the composite widget, combined by  the project canlendar and gantt chart, every easy for using and see every person's task scale, give the leader and engineer easy way to control their time and plan the schedule. so enjoy , any question, please email me